 (Please note that Agent/Editor Pitching is an add-on, separate aspect of the day, for only those who sign up.
 Spaces are limited for these premium meetings, and pricing/detail is explained below.)

-$149 — the EARLY BIRD base price for registration to the 2017 FWW and access to all workshops, all day, on September 16, 2017.
-As of November 2016, event registration is now OPEN.
+$149 — the EARLY BIRD base price for registration to the 2017 FWW and access to all workshops, all day.

 Add $29 — to secure a 10-minute one-on-one meeting with any of our literary agents in attendance.
 Use this special meeting as a chance to pitch your work and get professional feedback on your pitch.
 (Spaces limited.)
 If they wish, attendees are free to sign up for multiple 10-minute pitch sessions at $29/session — pitching multiple individuals, or securing 20 minutes to pitch one person rather than the usual 10.
 Here are four quick testimonials regarding writers who have signed with literary agents after pitching them at prior Writing Day Workshops events.
 (Our bigger, growing list of success stories can be seen here.)